Agricultural Economics Courses

 Students will be exposed to hands-on agricultural finance problem-solving techniques using technology.

 AEC 360 - Agricultural Law

 Agricultural Law.
 Three semester hours.
 Survey of law and legal decisions that impact agriculture including farm and preservation, water rights, pollution abatement standards, workers' rights, externalities, pesticide/insecticide regulation, product inspection, development of legislation, mineral rights and employer liability.
 Prerequisite: Junior standing.

 AEC 380 - Agricultural Statistics

-Agricultural Statistics - Three semester hours Principles and estimation techniques used in the analysis of agricultural data including measures of central tendency and dispersion, probability, sampling, hypothesis testing, analysis of variance, correlation coefficient, and regression.
-Pre-requisites : Math 141 or Math 175 or Higher Math
+Principles and estimation techniques used in the analysis of agricultural data including measures of central tendency and dispersion, probability, sampling, hypothesis testing, analysis of variance, correlation coefficient, and regression.
+Prerequisites: MATH 1314 or MATH 1324.

 AEC 435 - GLB/Agricultural Policy I